api3dao/vitepress-docs/docs/reference/airnode/latest/understand/configuring.md

 and that these endpoints can be triggers for `rrp`, `http`, and/or `httpSignedData` as desired.

+#### Considerations: cached responses

+Airnode has the ability to cache API responses, per request ID, to the local filesystem.
+This only applies to blockchain requests.
+The flow is:

+1. A request is received from the Blockchain.
+1. The Airnode does an HTTP/S call to a remote API based on the request.
+1. [with caching enabled] Airnode stores the response locally, in the local filesystem, per request ID.
+1. Airnode then follows the usual process of extracting the response, post-processing it and sending the response back on chain as a fulfillment callback.
+1. After all current requests are processed, Airnode then exits until the next cycle (the next minute).
+1. If during the next cycle, if the Airnode gets the same request and it isn't fulfilled, it will try and fulfill the request again.
+Ordinarily, it would follow steps 1, 2 and 4 (as shown above) without caching enabled, but with caching enabled it will read the previous API response value from the local filesystem and send that back to the chain.

+Clearance of the local filesystem cache is dependant on the environment Airnode runs in.
+As a guideline:

+- AWS Lambda persists for 2.5 hours.
+- Google Cloud persistence is completely arbitrary.
+- Docker persists as long as the container remains running.

+If the local filesystem is cleared, the cache is lost and if a repeat request is received after the cache has been cleared, Airnode will contact the remote API again.
+Airnode self-clears cached data after the data has reached 1 hour's age.

+Furthermore, as an example: if an Airnode Lambda environment/container has been "warm" for 2.4 hours and AIrnode gets a request, that request will only be cached until the container resets, in this case 2.5 hours - 2.4 hours = 0.1 hours remaining to the environment being cleared.

+Caching on serverless infrastructure is unreliable and best effort.
+If request caching is mission critical Airnode should be run in a Docker container with a persistent `/tmp` directory.

+Caching is useful for non-idempotent API operations like random number generators.
+Consider these two use-cases:

+- Consider an endpoint called `https://acme.cool/toggle` that simply toggles between two values - you probably wouldn't want something to be toggled multiple times for one request (repeated fulfillment attempts over multiple cycles).
+- Random Numbers; a malicious blockchain provider can selectively block fulfillments containing numbers they don't like, allowing them to improve their odds of winning in a random-number betting game.

 #### References: `triggers`

 The links below offer additional details for each field from the Deployment